Will the application deadline be extended?

 Can transfer applicants petition for journals?

-Yes, click here.
+Yes, visit Transfer & Visiting J.D.
+Students for more information.
 The difficulty or ease of petitioning tends to depend on the time one dedicates to the process and his or her comfort with the Bluebook.
 Applicants applying by the journal consideration deadline will be given two weeks for the petition process.
 All petitioners are evaluated blindly.

 What is the minimum number of credits required to transfer?